thodan/sixd_toolkit/doc/sixd_2017_results_format.md

 the test images.

 We encourage the participants to provide more estimates per file.
-This will allow us to evaluate 1) top-N recall (i.e. Is there a correct estimate among the N with the highest score?), and 2) 6D localization of multiple instances of a single object, which is one of the tasks considered for future editions of the challenge.
+This will allow to calculate not only the recall rate (i.e. the percentage of images for which a correct object pose is estimated), but also e.g. the precision-recall curve, or the top-N recall rate (i.e. the percentage of images for which a correct object pose is among the N estimates with the highest score).

 All test images are used for the evaluation, even those with multiple instances of the object of interest.
+Images with multiple instances are likely to be easier and the number of instances can be seen as a parameter of the image that indicates its difficulty, similarly as the level of occlusion or the amount of clutter does.
 The list of objects that are present in an image can be obtained from file gt.yml.

 The files with results are expected in this structure:

 **METHOD\_DATASET[\_TESTTYPE]/ZZ/XXXX\_YY.txt**

-METHOD is the name of your method, DATASET is the dataset name (hinterstoisser, t-less, tud_light, rutgers, tejani, or doumanoglou), TESTTYPE is the data type (used only for datasets with more data types), and ZZ, XXXX, and YY is the ID of the test scene, the test image and the object.
+METHOD is the name of your method, DATASET is the dataset name (hinterstoisser, tless, tudlight, rutgers, tejani, or doumanoglou), TESTTYPE is the data type (used only for datasets with more data types), and ZZ, XXXX, and YY is the ID of the test scene, the test image and the object.